Jun P. Espina 5 min read

 Of Happiness and How It Works

-Joy or positive emotion we habitually experienced with our inner being defines happiness.
-Such emotion, therefore, of delight and bliss starts from within us rather than by the stimulus that has caused the sense of satisfaction.
-You have a joyful experience seeing your grandchild, for example, an emotion that your wife does not share since she disliked her daughter-in-law very much.
-Caused outwardly on the surface by a particular stimulant, your happiness or unhappiness remains a subjective and personal option.
+Joy or positive emotion we habitually experience with our inner being defines happiness.
+Such emotions, therefore, of delight and bliss, start from within us rather than from the stimulus that has caused the sense of satisfaction.
+For example, you have a joyful experience seeing your grandchild, which your wife does not share because she despises her daughter-in-law.
+Caused outwardly on the surface by a particular stimulant, your happiness or unhappiness remains a subjective option.
 Succinctly, it is you who choose to be happy!

 Is a person, for another illustration, genuinely happy receiving monetary benefits out of the insurance coverage policy for a dead wife or child?
 Certainly not!
-True happiness is all about yourself, your inner emotion or response and not any stimulus outside of your person.
-You cannot buy happiness, they say, as you don’t purchase what you already owned.
-The character of your heart and mind, therefore, plays a huge role in maintaining the life of peace and happiness.
+True happiness is all about yourself, your inner emotion or response, and not any stimulus outside of yourself.
+You cannot buy happiness, they say, as you don’t purchase what you already own.
+The character of your heart and mind, therefore, plays a huge role in maintaining a life of peace and happiness.

 Solve that Empty-something

 Some people can’t be truly happy with themselves amidst their abundance.
 A good wife or job or the company of beautiful children couldn’t make them happy at all.
 Again, because happiness is subjective—it starts from within you.
-Solve that empty-something in your heart first, before you can have true peace with yourself.
-That feeling of emptiness is the real cause of unhappiness.
+Solve that empty something in your heart first, before you can have true peace with yourself.
+That feeling of emptiness is the genuine cause of unhappiness.

-We have a problem, an empty something, a vacuum inside of us that hungers for truth and reason.
-Adam of old experienced it outside paradise; out of the sphere of meaning!
-Confused, he became a stranger of the earth that was inhabited by demons away from the loving friendship with the angels and his Maker.
-We are Adam’s descendants — genetically inheritors of his sin-tainted soul, separated from God — here in this devil-impacted domain.
+We have a problem, an empty something, a vacuum inside of us that fits of hunger for truth and reason.
+Adam had it outside of paradise, outside of the realm of meaning!
+Confused, he became a stranger on the earth that was inhabited by demons, far from the loving friendship with the angels and his Maker.
+We are Adam’s descendants—genetically inheritors of his sin-tainted soul, separated from God—here in this devil-affected domain.

-What should be done to experience a real steady flow of joy and hope in our soul?
+What should be done to experience a real, steady flow of joy and hope in our souls?

 The Holy Bible

 A day before Christ’s crucifixion, our Lord taught His disciples to be happy and not be troubled.
-(See: John 14:6; 27)
+(See also John 14:6 and 27.)

-I experienced meeting with around five friends regularly for around three years in my high school days.
-The same scenario in college and the workplace: we always have friends as it is our nature.
-I thought at first that maybe I was just more sensitive that I couldn’t experience inner joy talking with friends who were just like me in ideas and fears.
+I had experienced a meeting with around five friends regularly for around three years in my high school days.
+The same scenario plays out in college and the workplace: we always have friends as it is in our nature.
+I thought at first that maybe I was just more sensitive and that I couldn’t experience inner joy by talking with friends who were just like me in ideas and fears.
 I desired someone better than me so I could learn.
 But the learned ones are busy with “giving value to the marketplace,” to quote Jim Rohn.
 I didn’t know where to go to experience real happiness.

 At age 25, I started studying the Holy Bible.
-Through God’s blessed word I learned that I could never be satisfied with anything in this life.
-Wrote King Solomon, the wisest man according to the Old Testament: “All things are wearisome; Man is not able to tell it.
+Through God’s blessed word, I learned that I could never be satisfied with anything in this life.
+King Solomon, the wisest man according to the Old Testament, wrote: “All things are wearisome; Man is not able to tell it.
 The eye is not satisfied with seeing, Nor is the ear filled with hearing.”
 (Eccl.
-1:8) Real happiness, so I thought, is impossible in this domain!
+1:8) True happiness, I reasoned, was impossible in this domain!

-I went further in my study until I met our Lord Jesus Christ by faith.
+I went further in my studies until I met our Lord Jesus Christ by faith.
 I didn’t just learn about Him, but I accepted Him (His Spirit) in my heart and soul for who He is: He died on the cross for my sins and rose again from the dead on the third day.
-His promise to my life, thus, was confirmed by His resurrection. (cf. 1 Cor.
+His promise of my life, thus, was confirmed by His resurrection. (cf. 1 Cor.
 15:1-4) He is alive!
 I entrusted my soul to Him.
 The fear of death (see: Heb.
-2:15) then left me, and the belief that I have the assurance of eternal life in heaven (my sins forgiven forever), through my faith in Him as my Lord, Savior, and God, started to occupy and prevail in my heart. (cf. John 10:27-30)
+2:15) then left me, and the belief that I have the assurance of eternal life in heaven (my sins forgiven forever) through my faith in Him as my Lord, Savior, and God, occupied and prevailed in my heart. (cf. John 10:27-30)

 Peace is life’s truest joy.
-Our risen Lord promised to give His follower His own peace.
+Our risen Lord promised to give His followers His own peace.
 Observe John 14:27:

-Christ’s peace is different from the one we experienced naturally.
+Christ’s peace differs from the one we experience naturally.

 Do you want to be truly happy?
 Then, receive Christ into your heart as your Lord and Savior, since happiness in Christ is better experienced than explained.
-The taste of the pudding, they say, is in the eating.
+They say the taste of the pudding is in the eating.
 You can’t be happy biblically by memorizing verses or doing all the duties of religion.
-For only an active relationship with the risen Jesus Christ can real happiness be known.
-And only faith in Christ can such be accomplished.
+True happiness can be found only through an active relationship with the risen Jesus Christ.
+And only faith in Christ can accomplish such a thing.

 The famous hymn titled, “In the Garden,” written by C. Austin Miles (1868–1946), expresses the positive experience of a living relationship with the risen Lord Jesus.
 I wrote above that happiness in Christ is better experienced than explained.
-The following lyrics of “In the Garden” (sometimes titled as “I Come to the Garden Alone”) is, in my opinion, one of the best descriptions of the happy relationship with Christ that all real born-again Christians experienced since the dawn of Christianity.
+The following lyrics of “In the Garden” (sometimes titled “I Come to the Garden Alone”) are one of the best descriptions of the happy relationship with Christ that all real born-again Christians have experienced since the dawn of Christianity.
 Allow me to reiterate: Happiness in Christ is better experienced than explained.

 In the Garden